-The first step is for parents to be clear on their goal.
-We cannot pass on to our children that which we are not clear-minded about ourselves.
+The first step is for parents to be clear about their goal: We cannot pass on to our children that which we have not clearly defined for ourselves.
 If we marry someone of the same religion or culture, it may seem likely to eliminate these conflicts.
-“We are both Jewish, African American, or Christian, so there is no need to discuss how we are going to raise the kids.”
-What we fail to recognize is that, like any group identity, we all have our own unique experience of what it means to be part of a particular religion or cultural group.
+“We are both Jewish, or African American, or Christian, so there is no need to discuss how we are going to raise the kids.”
+What we fail to recognize is that, as with any group identity, we all have our own unique experience of what it means to be part of a particular religion or cultural group.
 Interfaith families, on the other hand, typically have these conversations much sooner, as they are well aware that they grew up with different traditions.

 Many parents wonder when to begin teaching their children about religion and culture.
 While it’s never too late, beginning early is recommended.
-We begin reading to our children long before they are able to read because we know they must be exposed early in order to read themselves when they are older.
+We begin reading to our children long before they are able to read because we know they must be exposed to literacy experiences at an early age in order to read themselves when they are older.

-Repetition is critical.
-Many parents use routines because they provide a sense of structure and order in the chaotic lives of children.
+Many parents rely on routines because they provide a sense of structure and order in the active lives of children.
 Children learn and thrive when they know what is coming next and can practice the same things repeatedly.
 Like routines, rituals also give us a sense of security in a chaotic world.
-Rituals elevate routines to something bigger; they offer a context for why we act, believe, or value the things we do.
-They connect us to our past, our future and help us identify who we are in the present.
+Rituals elevate routines to something bigger; they offer a context for why we act, believe or value the things we do.
+They connect us to our past, our future, and help us identify who we are in the present.
 Using rituals and routines is a natural way to pass cultural and religious identity on to our children.
 Pick those that resonate with you as a parent and begin there.

-Practice what you preach.
-Children learn more from our actions than our words; therefore, we must be mindful of what our children see us do more than what we tell them to do.
-Sending children off to learn to be a certain culture in Sunday School, but not practicing those rituals and traditions in the home, sends a mixed message to our children.
+Children learn more from our actions than our words; therefore, we must be mindful of what our children see us do even more than what we tell them to do.
+Sending children off to learn about a certain religion in Sunday school but not practicing those rituals and traditions in the home sends a mixed message to our children.
 We must model what we would like them to value when they are adults.

-Share your own experience.
 Children love to hear stories about when their parents were children.
-Share with them how your own family did things, what you liked and even those aspects you did not enjoy as much.
+Share with them how your own family did things, what you liked and even those aspects you did not enjoy so much.
 Explore your cultural identity together.
 Read books, listen to music and try new foods.
 Visit different cultural centers or congregations to see all the different ways there are of being part of that group.
 Even learning about other cultures gives us a place to discuss what is similar and different from our own culture.